apolukhin/apolukhin.github.io/papers/reloc_value_proposal.md

 void bar(void)
 {
 	std::string str = "test string";
-	foo(reloc str); // OK: relocation will happen given that std::string has a reloc ctor foo(reloc gStr); // ill-formed: gStr does not have local storage
+	auto a = relocate str; // OK: relocation will happen given that std::string has a reloc ctor auto b = relocate gStr; // ill-formed: gStr does not have local storage

 	std::pair p{std::string{}, std::string{}};
-	foo(reloc p.first); // ill-formed: p.first is not a complete object, and not the name of variable
+	auto c = relocate p.first; // ill-formed: p.first is not a complete object, and not the name of variable

-	foo(reloc get_string()); // ill-formed: not the name of variable
-	foo(reloc get_strings().first); // ill-formed: not a complete object, and not the name of variable }
+	auto d = relocate get_string(); // ill-formed: not the name of variable auto e = relocate get_strings().first; // ill-formed: not a complete object, and not the name of variable }
 ```